ajaydivakaran/apistubmaker/readme.md

 On receiving a request the stub traverses through the stub response folder files to find a matching response based on HTTP verb, url, query-strings and request body parameters.
 The response of the first suitable match is returned and a 404 is returned if no match is found.
+If multiple response files match then the response from the file with highest priority value will be returned.

 #Features
 1. Match url using regular expressions.
 2. Customize HTTP response code.
 3. Support GET/POST requests.
 4. Customize response Content-Type.
+5. Specify response file priority when multiple matches present.
+6. Cache response files to memory for faster response times.

 ##Steps to execute
 1. git clone https://github.com/ajaydivakaran/apistubmaker.git
 2. cd apistubmaker && npm install
 3. Create folder containing text files of the below mentioned format.
-4. node src/index.js [stub-response-folder path] [optional port number]
+4. node src/index.js -l [stub-response-folder path] -p [optional port number] -c [cache response files]

 ##Response file format: